yereverluvinunclebert/UBoat-StopWatch-VB6/README.md

 ![uboat-prpomo](https://github.com/user-attachments/assets/7f5dc5c1-6c3b-4e67-abcf-4996ae7c7317)

 Right-click on the widget to display the function menu, mouse hover over the widget and press CTRL+mousewheel up/down to resize.
-It works well on Windows XP to Windows 11.
+It works well on Windows Vista to Windows 11+

 ![panzergauge-help](https://github.com/user-attachments/assets/a4f63882-8ba7-45c9-81a7-57a20c74e1b1)